sirjansapkota/GS-SAP_GrainYield/README.md

 #### SAP_geno-pheno.zip
 A zip file containing both genotype matrix (-1,0,1 format) and phenotypic BLUEs.

+## Manuscript
+Manuscript for the publication along with supplementary file.
+The figures and tables are embedded in the manuscript.

 ## Scripts

 ### Package versions used